 Apple Brioche Bread

-I absolutely love sweet bread rolls and other sweet breads in the morning.
+I absolutely love sweet bread rolls and other sweet breads in the morning or to be served as dinner rolls like my Sweet Potato Buns.
 To this day, my Chocolate Raspberry Swirl Brioche Buns is still one of my favourite recipe ever!

 The great thing about this recipe is that it can be made sweet or savoury.
 I am a sucker for anything sweet - so I was obviously gonna make a sweet version!